Advanced History & Theory 2 PG (9781.3)

 Extensions & Late submissions

 All assessment items will be submitted online via the unit canvas site.
-The first page of each assessment submission should include the following information:
+Except for manifestos, the first page of each assessment submission should include the following information:

 Word Count (if applicable):

-Apart from the grades/marks/comments given for the progressive assignments, feedback will be provided in the form of verbal comments and critique during classes and at juries.
+Apart from the grades/marks/comments given for the progressive assignments, feedback will be provided in the form of verbal comments and critique during tutorials.

 Students are expected to have read the assigned weekly materials and attend the scheduled classes.
 Please advise the Unit Convener if you are unable to attend a particular class.